-Homeowners ask if it is safe to use treated lumber for garden beds.
-While there is scientific consensus that it is safe to use for garden beds, the information below explains what chemicals are used in Viance Ground Contact treated wood for residential use and the results of numerous scientific studies.
+While there is scientific consensus that treated wood can be used for garden and vegetable beds, the information below explains what chemicals are used in Viance ground contact treated wood for residential use and the results of numerous scientific studies.

 CA and ACQ preservatives contain copper, the primary fungicide and termiticide in Viance’s ground contact product.
 The fungicide prevents soil fungus from attacking the lumber and works to deter insects, including termites.
 Copper is also a common fungicide for food crops used by consumers for growing vegetables and is a disinfectant in swimming pool chemicals.